Attrash-Islam/golden-path/README.md

 // update can take a value or a function that pass the current value as well! update(`peoples*[id=1][age>=20]`, (x) => ({...x, updated: true }), object);
 // { peoples: [{ id: 1, age: 20, updated: true }, { id: 1, age: 30, updated: true }] }

+// See spec.js files for more crazy stuff!
 ```

 # Install